-How to Recover Deleted Photos without Software and Free on Windows/Mac
+How to Recover Deleted Photos and Files without Software

 When you arrive here, you may have already done quite a lot searching and trying but with no luck retrieving your lost photos or files, or some recovery tools give you hope but ask for payment at the last step.
 No worries.
 In this tutorial, you will find two 100% free solutions to undelete photos from SD card, digital camera, external hard drive, etc. You can either use CMD trick, or a 100% free photo recovery software.

-We know that you’re willing to try everything to get back your pictures along with the precious memory, but you really don’t need any technical knowledge in the methods of this tutorial.
+We know that you’re willing to try anything to get back your pictures along with the precious memory, but you don’t have to break your bank with the methods of this tutorial.
 Just follow the instructions below and restore your lost photos free and easily.

 - Method 1.
 Recover Deleted Photos without Software Using CMD